bradh352/ansible-role-service-bind/README.md

 - `bind_recursive`: Boolean.
 Defaults to true.
 Whether or not to allow recursive DNS queries.
+- `bind_use_ipv4`: Boolean.
+Defaults to false.
+Set this to force bind to use ipv4 for recursive queries.
+May be need to prevent timeouts if ipv6 is not enabled in the environment.
 - `bind_zones`: List of BIND zones this server is authoritative for.
 Each list contains these attributes.
   - `domain`: Domain for Zone.